 STFC is a UK Research Council which funds and delivers science and technology to advance our knowledge of the Universe.
 We use our expertise, capabilities and facilities to drive industrial innovation.

 We support Oxfordshire’s high-tech entrepreneurs and SMEs through a range of tailored innovation opportunities, initiatives and collaborations including:

-- Our Harwell Campus where companies in our network are located on site can benefit from:
+Our Harwell Oxford campus where companies in our network or located on site can benefit from:

 - Business support and incubation programmes such as our award-winning Innovations Technology Access Centre and ESA Business Incubation Centre

 - State-of-the-art laboratory facilities, equipment and technical expertise

 - Technology transfer opportunities from organisations such as ESA and CERN

 - Innovation, cluster and networking events and funding opportunities